SudhnyaKashikar/Predictive_Analytics/README.md

 # Predictive_Analytics
-It contains my Predictive Analytics assignments in R and Python.
+It contains my Predictive Analytics projects in R and Python.